-We support international efforts to improve and systematise responses to the mass movement of people, such as the UN’s planned "global compact" on responsibility-sharing for refugees and the global compact on safe, regular and orderly migration.
-We urge the countries of the world to commit to binding targets to ensure that responsibility is truly shared.
+We support international efforts and frameworks to improve and systematise responses to the mass movement of people, such as the Global Compact on Refugees and the Global Compact for Safe, Orderly and Regular Migration.
+We urge the countries of the world to implement their commitments to ensure that responsibility is truly shared.

 Most people fleeing conflict and persecution seek refuge in the closest possible safe haven and await the first opportunity to return to their homes and rebuild their lives.
 But the return of refugees to their home country is rarely rapid.